mbzuai-nlp/arabic-authorship-attribution/authorship_attribution/README.md

 pip install -r requirements.txt
 ```
 - Data Preparation:
   - You need to prepare the original A3D dataset, neutralized data and TST outputs in the format needed for training and inferencing the AA model.
 To prepare the data, run: [Contra-X_AR/prepare_dataset_contraxFormat.sh](Contra-X_AR/prepare_dataset_contraxFormat.sh).
-The output is placed under [Contra-X_AR/datasets](Contra-X_AR/datasets).
 - Training:
   - To the train the AA models, run: [Contra-X_AR/run_training.sh](Contra-X_AR/run_training.sh)
 - Inference: